Minnesota Multiphasic Personality Inventory: Racial disparity

+Translations

+Various versions of the MMPI have been translated into 27 languages and dialects.

 MMPI-2 in Chinese

 The Chinese MMPI-2 was developed by Fanny M. Cheung, Weizhen Song, and Jianxin Zhang for Hong Kong and adapted for use in the mainland.
 The Chinese MMPI was used as a base instrument from which some items, that were the same in the MMPI-2, were retained.
 New items on the Chinese MMPI-2 underwent translation from English to Chinese and then back translation from Chinese to English to establish uniformity of the items and their content.
 The psychometrics are robust with the Chinese MMPI-2 having high reliability (a measure of whether the results of the scale are consistent).
 Reliability coefficients were found to be over 0.8 for the test in Hong Kong and were between 0.58 and 0.91 across scales for the mainland.
 In addition, the correlation of the Chinese MMPI-2 and the English MMPI-2 was found to average 0.64 for the clinical scales and 0.68 for the content scales indicating that the Chinese MMPI-2 is an effective tool of personality assessment.